sidningoo/Vida/README.md

 5. Separation of different game parts

-We will implement the road map of the game - which contains the roadmap, random scenarios, etc- on one file.
+-	We will implement the road map of the game - which contains the roadmap, random scenarios, etc- on one file.

 -	The mini-games will also be coded on to a seperate file which will be called in the roadmap file of the game.

 -	The main file that would contain functions that will be accessible at any point during the game.
-These functions include: Checking your current life status in the game, going back to the game, Saving and Exiting, Accessing the HWH meters.
+These functions include:
+	Checking your current life status in the game, going back to the game, Saving and Exiting, Accessing the HWH meters.
 It essentially works as a pause menu.

 6. Dynamic Memory Management
 -	Implement New and Delete functions to dynamically allocate memory.

--	The game board would then be built into the main file
+-	The game board would then be built into the main file.
 ________________________________________________________________________________________________________________________________________